Emergency Aid for Students

 Emergency Short-Term Foundation Loans

 The Emergency Short-Term Foundation Loan provides loans of up to $500 to undergraduate, graduate and international students.
 Students do NOT need to have filed a FAFSA form to be eligible for an Emergency Short-Term Foundation Loan.
 Applicants must provide a paycheck stub or show proof of ability to repay the loan.
 Graduate assistants and student workers may receive the loan against their monthly stipend or amount of their regular paycheck.
-Students may only receive only one Emergency Short-Term Foundation Loan per semester.
-Students seeking help should be referred to the MTSU Financial Aid office.
+Students may only receive one Emergency Short-Term Foundation Loan per semester.
+Students seeking help should be referred to the MT One Stop.
 Funds are limited.

 MTSU Student Micro-Grants